Bitcoin-boosting Salvadoran leader asks for patience - NewsBreak

 Bitcoin-boosting Salvadoran leader asks for patience

-El Salvador’s Bitcoin -boosting president has asked people to be patient after the price of the cryptocurrency fell below $20,000 — less than half the price the government paid.
+SAN SALVADOR, El Salvador (AP) — El Salvador’s Bitcoin-boosting president has asked people to be patient after the price of the cryptocurrency fell below $20,000 — less than half the price the government paid.

 According to the tracking site nayibtracker.com, El Salvador under President Nayib Bukele’s administration has spent about $105 million on Bitcoin, starting last September and paying an average of almost $46,000 per coin.